Deering, North Dakota

 As everything he had ever worked for on the farm grew soggy and saturated outside, Jason’s spirits never got bogged down.
 “Running my own operation is something I’ve always wanted to do.
 I just enjoy it, even the hard times,” says Jason.
 “It’s hard not to enjoy life in the country.”
 And it’s much easier to enjoy life when you’ve planned for those hard times.

-The moment he realized he would be prevented from working his fields, Jason sought out Farm Credit Services of North Dakota to work for him.
+The moment he realized he would be prevented from working his fields, Jason sought out AgCountry Farm Credit Services to work for him.

 “In 2011, there was no crop.
 We just got a few acres seeded and it was nonstop rain.
 Everything was pretty much prevent plant that year.
 I had multi-peril with FCS, so I let them know I had prevent plant and they just knew what to do.
 It was real easy for me.
 They did all the work.”